walkenho/Scrapbooks/Data-Science/machine-learning/metrics.md

 # Matthew's Correlation Coefficient
 MCC = (TP*TN - FP*FN)/[(TP+FP)(TP+FN)(TN+FP)(TN+FN)]

-# Curves
+# ROC and PR Curves
 There are two curves usually used to analyze model performance.
 The **ROC (receiver-operating characteristic) curve** and the **precision-recall curve**.
 In addition to providing the curve as visualization, they can also be summarized via the **AUC (area under curve)** metric.
 This is also called **AUROC** for the ROC curve.
-Finally the AUROC leads to the **Gini coefficient**, which is G = 2\*AUROC-1.
-Note that both curves are usually only used for binary classification problems, even though generalizations to multi-class classifications have been proposed (to do: dig out sources).
+Finally the AUROC leads to the **Gini coefficient**, which is G = 2\*(AUROC-0.5), the difference of the AUC of the model and the AUC of a non-distinguishing model times two.

+Both ROC and PR curve are most commonly used for binary classification problems, even though generalizations to multi-class classifications have been proposed (to do: dig out sources).

 ## ROC Curve
 The ROC curve plots the **true positive rate (TPR)** (also called **recall** or **sensitivity** on the y-axis as a function of the **false positive rate (FPR)** (being 1-specifity) on the x-axis.
 A nice explanation of the ROC curve with some good graphs can be found [here](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5).
 For an explanation we can distinguish the three cases of perfect class separation, overlapping class distributions, identical class distributions.